harryharrold/performance/FullText.md

 What are the apocrypha?
 Well, they are those texts which were around at the same time as holy writ, but did not make it in.
 Like theologians, we - Rupert and Harry - have no direct contact with the writer.
 In our case, because we haven't bothered to try.
 So we can't know directly why the content of the agile mainfesto is as it is, but we can attempt an analysis, using the tools of literary criticism, and guesswork.

 Scrum was fifteen.
 (Yes, we were surprised too.
-The word itself was 6 or 7.
-B
+The word itself was 6 or 7.)

 ### Heresy